Home » Recipes » Bacon and Egg Cornbread Muffins

 The texture of these muffins is wonderfully unique.
 Pillowy mounds of muffins form small peaks, with jagged pieces of crisp bacon jetting out like mountains.
 The soft and crunchy texture is recognized before even taking your first bite.

-Southern foods warm the soul while delightfully dancing on your taste buds.
+Southern foods like Pulled Pork warm the soul while delightfully dancing on your taste buds.
 I can just imagine a banjo playing sweet music with each bite.
 I’ve never been to the South but suspect these would be quite a popular menu item.
-Pair these with some rice and beans or shrimp gumbo for a hearty meal any time of the day.
-Breakfast for dinner is sometime the best.
+Pair these with some rice and beans casserole or shrimp gumbo for a hearty meal any time of the day.
+Breakfast for dinner is sometimes the best.
 These store well in the fridge or freezer and can be warmed up for later meals.

 Bacon and Egg Cornbread Muffins - www.platingpixels.com